chinenual/synergize/docs/dx2syn.md

 modulation chain.
 Oscillators with feedback use the Triangle wave as an approximation of of the DX sound.

-DX7 pitch and amplitude envelopes are directly converted to Synergy envelopes.
+DX pitch and amplitude envelopes are directly converted to Synergy envelopes.

 DX key level scaling are converted to Synergy filters.